 In the commercial world of EDM, Baauer has recently collaborated with slightly eerie and crazily-followed AI-invented Instagram ‘influencer’, Miquela Sousa, on his recent hit ‘Hate Me’.
 Admittedly, Miquela does sound like any interchangeable Auto-tuned vocalist you might find on a trap-influenced pop record, but conceptually, the result is an intriguing combination, and an interesting adventure into new music possibilities.
 And in terms of its millions of streams, it’s most definitely been a commercial success, too.
 Elsewhere, in much more experimental pastures, Holly Herndon and Mat Dryhurst have been toying with AI concepts and new tech discourses and tools for years, including ASMR, science fiction politics, meta imagery and visual language.
 Their third and forthcoming album ‘PROTO’ lands in May, comprises a choir of human and AI voices, and was co-written with their own AI ‘baby’ called Spawn.

 Unlike Baauer and Miquela’s pop collabo, ‘PROTO’ sounds unlike anything you’ve heard before.
 It hurls you straight into the heart of the future that electronic music was so obsessed with to begin with.
-Any interview with Holly is worth your time, but a recent discussion with Mary Ann Hobbs on 6 Music was especially thought provoking, as she explained how AI, “challenges the understanding of the origin of ideas and idea sources”.
+Any interview with Herndon is worth your time, but a recent discussion with Mary Ann Hobbs on 6 Music was especially thought provoking, as she explained how AI, “challenges the understanding of the origin of ideas and idea sources”.
 She relates this to the strong sampling culture where electronic music is founded, how AI can help negate copyright law, and “amplifies questions around sampling x 1000”.

 Automaton (and on and on)...

-In another quote of Holly’s, this time in the promotional material attached to her album, she captures an AI/music idyll, explaining how she’d, “like for people to have a sense of agency when approaching technology in their lives.
+In another quote of Herndon’s, this time in the promotional material attached to her album, she captures an AI/music idyll, explaining how she’d, “like for people to have a sense of agency when approaching technology in their lives.
 I want them to know there’s a future that doesn’t sound like the past.
 It doesn’t have to be some sort of sci-fi hellscape where the machines take over.
 It can be beautiful.”

 This is the ultimate positive example of how AI can encourage and help to create whole new forms, sounds and approaches to electronic music... but it also inadvertently connotes a darker negative.
 If artists and music lovers don’t have a sense of agency when approaching technology, we will get left behind and potentially duped by those who are savvy with the technology; for every innovative experiment and collaboration with AI, there are many more cynical commercial applications of it within mainstream music.